Skew key polynomials and a generalized Littlewood-Richardson rule: Posets

 Finally, suppose $\comp{a} \prec \comp{c}$ with $\rk(\comp{c}) > \rk(\comp{a})+1$.
 Let $k$ denote the shortest, then lowest if tied, row of $\comp{c}$ containing an element of $\comp{c} \skews \comp{a}$.
 Set $b_i=c_i$ for $i\neq k$ and $b_k = c_k-1$.
 Then clearly $\comp{a} \subset \comp{b} \subset \comp{c}$.
 We claim $\comp{a} \prec \comp{b} \prec \comp{c}$.
 Given row indices $i<j$, if $b_j>a_j$ and $a_i>a_j$, then we also have $c_j \geq b_j > a_j$, and so since $\comp{a} \prec \comp{c}$, we have $c_i > c_j$.
 This ensures $k\neq i$ by choice of $k$ as the shortest row of $\comp{c}\skews \comp{a}$ for $k$, and so $b_i = c_i > c_j \geq b_j$ showing $\comp{a} \prec \comp{b}$.
 If $c_j>b_j$ and $b_i>b_j$, then $j=k$ and {$c_i > c_k=c_j$} by choice of the shortest then lowest row for $k$, and so $\comp{b} \prec \comp{c}$.
 In particular, $\comp{a}$ is not covered by $\comp{c}$, proving the poset is ranked with cover relations as stated. \end{proof}

-{\begin{remark} The composition poset \cite[Definition 2.3]{BLvW11} on strong compositions can be described as being ranked by $\rk$ with covering relation $\comp{a} \cover \comp{b}$ if and only if $\comp{b}$ is obtained from $\comp{a}$ by incrementing $a_j$ by $1$ where for any $i<j$ we have $a_i \neq a_j$.
-However, there is no known description of this poset analogous to Definition~\ref{def:above}. \end{remark}}
+{\begin{remark} The composition poset \cite[Definition 2.3]{BLvW11} on strong compositions can be described as being ranked by $\rk$ with covering relation $\comp{a} \cover \comp{b}$ if and only if $\comp{b}$ is obtained from $\comp{a}$ by incrementing $a_j$ by $1$ where for any $i<j$ we have $a_i \neq a_j$, \svw{or appending a 1 at the front.
+Therefore using a proof similar to the first two paragraphs of the above proof we have a description of it analogous to Definition~\ref{def:above}: The composition poset is the partial order $\prec$ on strong compositions of length $n$ (prepending zeros if lengths differ) defined by the relation $\comp{a} \preceq \comp{b}$ if and only if $a_i \leq b_i$ for $i=1,2,\ldots,n$ and for any indices $1 \leq i<j \leq n$ for which $b_j > a_j$ and $a_i > a_j-1$, we have $b_i > b_j-1$.} \end{remark}}

 In terms of key diagrams, $\comp{a} \cover \comp{b}$ if and only if $\comp{a} \subset \comp{b}$, there is a single cell of $\comp{b}\skews \comp{a}$, and this cell does not sit above any cell lying at the end of its row.
 Fig.~\ref{fig:Key} depicts the key poset up to rank $3$.